Where to Buy USB Wi-Fi Adapters

 A network interface card (NIC) or adapter depends on a chipset.
 Only a few chipsets work well with certain Linux distributions (distros), but most Wi-Fi adapters don’t.
 That would be okay, not great but at least okay, if finding adapters that worked was not difficult.
 I went through the offerings of Newegg and Amazon and various other online sources and bought a couple that were Linux-compatible, and they probably really were Linux-compatible.
 But both were too difficult for me to get to work with Linux.
 The instructions were not clear (possibly the authors were not fluent in English) and going online did not help.
-I probably would have to recompile the Linux kernel, a massive project that works for only one installation.
-I have a couple of machines and sometimes run Linux from live optical discs, so I’d have to recompile for each one of them and then do it again anytime I need a new distro or version.
+I probably would have to recompile the Linux kernel, a massive project that maybe takes an hour plus or minus each time and works for only one installation.
+I have a couple of machines, update with a new kernel every couple of weeks or so, and sometimes run Linux from live optical discs, so I’d have to recompile for each one of them and then do it again anytime I need a new distro, version, or kernel.
+I don’t have time for this.
 Those adapters are now in storage, useless for now.

 My solution for the moment was at one retailer.
 I bought three adapters there, all the same model.
 Two are fine.
 One doesn’t work as it should.
 The price was okay and I only need one or two at a time, so the not-so-good third one is a tolerable expense for a sometime-spare (the retailer provided email support, pointing to possibilities of a USB controller issue that may require not using any adapter with an afflicted computer and a network application bug that may need an upstream patch).